 (b) Dr. John Snow

 (d) Rudolf Virchow

-Explanation: In 1857 he established this.
-Claude Bernard, a French physiologist who is considered a pioneer of modern experimental physiology, became one of the most distinguished and honoured scientist in the history of France; one of the universities in Paris has been named after him.
+Explanation: In 1857, he established this.
+Claude Bernard, a French physiologist who is considered a pioneer of modern experimental physiology, became one of the most distinguished and honoured scientists in the history of France; one of the universities in Paris has been named after him.

 Q.36.
-Who among the following first suggested that ‘infected drinking water is the main cause of Cholera?
+Who among the following first suggested that ‘infected drinking water is the leading cause of Cholera?

 (a) William Harvey